 The pioneer of written guidance for non-religious, secular meditation is said to have been the Christian Apostle Paul, who, in the early 60s of the first century of the common era (CE), encouraged the Philippian Christians to focus their minds on an assortment of positive thoughts.

 As translated in the King James Bible, Paul wrote:

-2 Simple Steps to Mastering the St. Paul's Meditation
+Two Simple Steps to Mastering St. Paul’s Meditation

 - Pause and mentally make a list of several good and excellent things in your life.